The Agile Change

 Enterprise Transition Framework™ (ETF)

-The Enterprise Transition Framework (ETF) enables an organization to implement the Agile principles and values globally, beyond the team level.
-It allows organizations of all sizes to evolve incrementally and improve just as agile teams do; through a continuous learning process with fast feedback cycles and regular retrospectives.
+The Enterprise Transition Framework (ETF) enables an organization to implement the Agile principles, methods & tools like Scrum globally on a product delivery level and beyond.
+It allows teams to evolve through a continuous learning process with fast feedback cycles and regular retrospectives.

 Agile within a team